 1. Canola Oil is Hydrogenated Oil

 If they’re not “cold-pressed” or “extra-virgin,” the oil is considered refined.
-This process includes caustic refining, bleaching, and degumming – all which involve high temperatures or chemicals that are damaging to the human body.
+This process includes caustic refining, bleaching, and degumming – all of which involve high temperatures or chemicals that are damaging to the human body.
 Last but not least comes the deodorization process.
 Because canola oil is high in omega-3 fatty acids, it becomes easily rancid and foul-smelling when subjected to oxygen and high temperatures.
 The standard deodorization process removes a large portion of the omega-3 fatty acids by turning them into trans-fatty acids (3).